 Required keyword that describes the type of XML input that Derby can parse.
-Derby can only parse string expressions that constitute well-formed XML documents.
-This is because Derby uses a JAXP parser to parse all string values.
-The JAXP parser expects the string-value-expression to constitute a well-formed XML document.
-If the string does not constitute a well-formed document, JAXP throws an error.
-Derby catches the error and throws the error as a SQLException.
+Derby can only parse string expressions that constitute well-formed XML documents, because Derby uses a parser from the javax.xml.parsers package to parse all string values.
+The parser expects the stringValueExpression to constitute a well-formed XML document.
+If the string does not constitute a well-formed document, the parser throws an error.
+Derby catches the error and throws the error as an SQLException.